axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 The user chooses one ore more YouTube videos which they would like to extract its comments.
 Once the desired number of videos chosen, the user adds the URL(s) into the empty **URL(s)** section.
 To confirm their URL(s), they must press on the **Add** button which will add their URL(s) to a list in the section above called **Sources**.
 The user can add one or more URLs to their list in **Sources**.
-If they wish to remove an URL, they can press on the **Remove** button.
+If they wish to remove a URL, they can press on the **Remove** button.
 If they wish to not only remove one, but all of their URLs, they can press on the **Clear All** button.

 Options